metalama/website/applications/design-patterns/decorator.md

 ---
 title: "Decorator Pattern"
+summary: "The Decorator pattern adds behaviors to objects without altering their structure, using Metalama for static implementation."
 ---

 The Decorator pattern is a structural design pattern that allows you to add new behaviors to objects.
 It is a good